aporeto-inc/trireme-bare-metal/Kubernetes.md

 IP:		10.20.1.118
 ```

-You should now be able to access this POD with "curl http://10.20.1.118"
+You should now be able to access this POD with "curl http://10.20.1.118" from any of the other hosts.

 # Isolation with Trireme
 As described above, each Pod in the Kubernetes cluster gets a different IP address and all Pods can commmunicate with each